 While hot and cold therapies are effective in relief from intense pain, the ideal technique to use is determined by assessing the intensity of the pain, and its recurring nature.

-A new injury which causes pain is sure to cause swelling on the affected area.
-Thus, application of ice packs is a preferable solution to bring down the swelling and ease the pain.
+A new injury that causes pain is sure to cause swelling in the affected area.
+Thus, the application of ice packs is a preferable solution to bring down the swelling and ease the pain.
 On the other hand, recurring pain is best treated with the application of heat on the painful body area that ensures better circulation of blood to promote the healing process.

 This pain therapy is used to slow down the blood circulation in the affected area, which helps bring down swelling and painful inflammation.
 Muscle spasms can also be avoided with the application of cold packs on a swollen, bruised, or injured area.